wpwupingwp/OGU/README.md

 which could be DNA or RNA.
 The default is `all`--no restriction.

-`-email [email address]`: BarcodeFinder uses Biopython to handle the communication between the user and the NCBI GenBank database.
-The database requires users to provide an email address in case of abnormal situations that NCBI need to contact the user.
-The default address was designed to be empty.

-_However_, for the convenience of the user, BarcodeFinder will use "guest@example.com" if the user does not provide an email address.
+`-email [email address]`: NCBI GenBank database requires users to provide an email address in case of abnormal situations that NCBI need to contact the user.
+For convenience, BarcodeFinder will use "guest@example.com" if the user does not provide an email address. _However_, it is better to provide a real email address for potential contact.

 `-query [expression]`: The query string provided by the user.
 It behaves in the same manner as the query the user typed into the Search Box in NCBI